-Once you know more about it, you’ll probably recognize it – although this type of bullying is considered to be common to pre-teen and teenage girls, they’re not the only ones who use it, and you may even recognize the same tactics you’ve seen workplace bullies and other adults use at times.
+Some bullies use social manipulation to hurt their victims, and these tactics frequently fly under the radar of parents, teachers, and other adults.
+Once you know more about it, you’ll more easily recognize it.
+While social manipulation is considered common among pre-teen and teenage girls, they’re not the only ones who use it.
+And you may even recognize the same tactics you’ve seen workplace bullies and other adults use at times.

 What Is Social Manipulation?

-Many even pressure others to do their “dirty work” for them, allowing them to maintain a façade of innocence to fool the target into believing they’re not a threat or to convince authority figures that they’re not involved in any bullying.
+They form cliques and enforce arbitrary and often unspoken rules to exclude others from the group and/or punish or push out group members who break their rules.
+They often use peer pressure to convince others to participate in bullying their targets.
+Many even pressure others to do their “dirty work” for them, allowing them to maintain a façade of innocence in order to deceive the victim into believing they’re not a threat or to convince authority figures that they’re not involved in bullying.

 Why Do Bullies Use Social Manipulation?